stanman71/Python_Projects/vLab/README.md

 - delete all network connections on both machines

-- set on the VM of the forwardingPlane the CPU-cores to 3 and the RAM to 3 GB
+- change VM configuration of the forwardingPlane to 3 CPU-cores and 3 GB RAM

 - the VM of the controlPlane needs a default configuration with an user, access permissions and management IP